Search Results :

 • Enter a Name for the application such as: moodle.

-• Under Supported account types, select Accounts in any organizational directory or any identity provider.
-For authenticating users with Azure AD B2C.
+• In Supported account types section, select Accounts in any identity provider or organizational directory (for authenticating users with user flows).

 • Azure B2C moodle SSO - Azure Single Sign-On(SSO) Login in moodle - Supported account types

-• Under Redirect URI, select Web, and then enter the ACS URL from the Service Provider Metadata tab of the miniOrange SAML plugin.
+• In the Redirect URI section, select Web, and then enter the ACS URL from the Service Provider Metadata tab of the miniOrange SAML plugin.

 • Azure B2C moodle SSO - Azure Single Sign-On(SSO) Login in moodle - app Register

-• Click on Set for the Application ID URI and then click on Save, accepting the default value.
+• Click on Add for the Application ID URI and then click on Save, accepting the default value.

 • SAML Single Sign-On (SSO) using Azure B2C as Identity Provider (IdP),for SAML 2.0 Azure B2C,WP-app Expose a sso login

-• Once saved, copy the Application ID URI and navigate to the Service Provider Metadata tab of the plugin.
+• Once saved, copy the Application ID URI and navigate to the Service Provider Metadata section of the plugin.

 • Azure B2C moodle SSO - Azure Single Sign-On(SSO) Login in moodle - custom login page

-• Paste the copied value under the SP Entity ID / Issuer field provided in this tab.
+• Paste the copied value in the SP Entity ID / Issuer field.

 miniorange img Generate SSO Policies